 - Cook on HIGH for 2 hours, or LOW for 4 hours.
 Serve with Ice Cream or Whip Cream.
 ENJOY!!

-So get inspired for more sweet dessert ideas with these yummy recipes below…
+So get inspired for even more sweet dessert happiness with these yummy recipes below…

 This easy Peaches and Cream Cobbler Recipe serves up sweet peach happiness anytime you want.